elasticio/api-docs/source_v1/includes/_authentication.md

 # Authentication

-You authenticate to the elastic.io API by providing your API key in the request.
+You authenticate to the {{ product_name }} API by providing your API key in the request.

 Authentication to the API occurs via [HTTP Basic Auth](http://en.wikipedia.org/wiki/Basic_access_authentication).
 Provide your email as the basic auth username and API key as the password.